monojitb19/Data-Engineering-Projects/Microsoft-Fabric--AdventureWorks/README.md

 **Technology:** PySpark Notebooks + Delta Lake tables

-Each file is cleaned, validated, enriched, and converted into optimized Delta Lake tables.
+The Silver layer takes raw data from the Bronze layer and turns it into clean, reliable, and analytics-ready tables.
+Each dataset is corrected, standardized, and prepared so the Gold layer can easily build the star schema.

-### ✔ DimCalendar (PySpark)
+### DimCalendar
-- Convert string → date
+- Converts raw date text into real dates
-- Create Year, Month, Quarter, Week
-- Add Day/Month names
-- Add IsWeekend flag
+- Adds useful calendar fields (year, month, quarter, weekday, etc.)
+- Adds friendly labels like month names and weekend indicators

-### ✔ DimCustomer
+### DimCustomer
-- Clean emails, gender, marital status
-- Create FullName
-- Derive Age, AgeGroup
-- Normalize strings
+- Cleans customer details such as emails, income, and birthdates
+- Builds a full name for each customer
+- Removes duplicate records to keep one row per customer

-### ✔ DimProduct
+### DimProduct
-- Join Products + Subcategories + Categories
-- Add ColorGroup, SizeGroup
-- Compute Margin, MarkupPct, PriceBand
+- Extracts product group information from the SKU
+- Removes duplicate products

-### ✔ DimTerritories
+### DimReturns
-- Standardize region/country names
-- Create TerritoryFullName
-- Add IsNorthAmerica flag
+- Converts return dates into proper formats
+- Ensures product, territory, and quantity fields are valid numbers

-### ✔ FactSales
+### FactSales
-- Merge 2015–2017 sales
+- Combines multiple years of sales data into one clean dataset
-- Standardize date formats
+- Converts all date fields into proper date types
-- Prepare surrogate date keys
+- Standardizes keys and numeric fields
+- Performs basic quality checks before loading

 ### Pipeline Architecture
 ![Silver Layer Pipeline](https://raw.githubusercontent.com/monojitb19/Data-Engineering-Projects/refs/heads/main/Microsoft-Fabric--AdventureWorks/Pipeline-Snaps/Pipeline_02_Silver_Transformations.png)